laro/Cilia/5 Comparison/0 Index.md

 permalink: /comparison/
 ---

-## Comparison of Cilia with Other Languages
+## Comparing Cilia to Other Languages

 The comparison on the following pages aims to show the _exact_ equivalent of the [Cilia code](/comparison/cilia/#by-example).

 > **Note**